TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Significantly increased spawnrate of Crosses in Spooky Swamp biome.

 	Misc.
-·Switched to yarn over MCP mappings in backend.
-(Might had caused some bugs so please report anything that seems off or wrong)
+·Switched to Yarn over MCP mappings in backend.
+(I might had caused some bugs during the transition so please report anything that seems off or wrong)

     (V.7.0.4 Changes) (1.15.1 Minecraft)